Corporate Social Responsibility

 The CSR committee Members shall be Dr. Prakash A. Mody, Chairman & Managing Director and Chairman of the CSR Committee, Mr. Prafull Anubhai, and Dr. (Mrs.) B. Kinnera Murthy shall act as the Members of the Committee.

 The CSR committee will meet at such intervals to monitor and review the progress of the CSR projects and thereafter recommend the progress of the CSR projects for the review of the Board in terms of the Act and the Rules.

-8. Uploading of the CSR policy and CSR activities:
+8. CSR policy and CSR activities:

 The CSR Policy, the composition of the CSR Committee, and the CSR projects as approved by the Board shall be uploaded on the Company’s website for information of all stakeholders and shall be periodically reviewed and appropriately revised by the CSR Committee from time to time.

 Version 3.0- 29th May, 2021-Updation as per Companies (Corporate Social Responsibility Policy) Amendment Rules, 2021.